 - This claim is very difficult to address.
 Senator Johnson actually opposes refinancing student loans, and, as it happens, student loans are one primary reason why costs have been driven up.
 Actually, that was pretty easy, wasn’t it?
 Let’s elaborate…

-- Loans and work study are not true financial aid.
+- Loans and work-study are not true financial aid.
 A grant or a scholarship is true financial aid.
-The direct result of reliance on work study and loans as “financial aid” is that far more than the majority of students, public and private, are forced into indentured servitude at some point in their careers, allowing the federal government to profit billions of dollars off of accrued interest.
-The federal reserve has been correct about one thing for certain: Given the chance, a working class potential student, would almost always bet that it is worth it to “go to college” on the chance that they may be able to become upper middle class.
+The direct result of reliance on work-study and loans as “financial aid” is that far more than the majority of students, public and private, are forced into a contemporary form of indentured servitude at some point in their careers, allowing the federal government to profit billions of dollars off of accrued interest.
+The federal reserve has been correct about one thing for certain: Given the chance, a working class potential student would almost always bet that it is worth it to “go to college” on the chance that they may be able to become upper-middle class.
 In this scenario, which is what happened between the 1980s and the 2000s, the number of college students relative to the general population increases substantially.

 - What is happening here, now?
 Senator Ron Johnson readily accepts that “the tuition is too damn high!” as it were.
-But, he also refuses accept reality: for profit models for education are making the tuition “too damn high.”
+But, he also refuses to accept reality: for-profit models for education are making the tuition “too damn high.”
 In other words, when he blames professors: he is scapegoating.
 He blames others for the negative results of his own financial model for education.

 - The solution: Refinance student loans with state subsidies.
 Ensure that greater state funding goes to students who will plan on taking out loans over the next four years.
 Ensure that financial aid expands apace with the expanding population of students.

 2. The senator believes large class sizes, internet classrooms, and one solid lecturer are pedagogically sound.